goblint/analyzer/docs/Debugging.md

 ## Debugging Goblint with VS Code

 To debug OCaml programs, you can use the command line interface of `ocamldebug` or make use of the Visual Studio Code integration provided by `hackwaly.ocamlearlybird`.
 In the following, we describe the steps necessary to set up this VS Code extension to debug Goblint.

 ### Setting-up Earlybird

 Install the [`hackwaly.ocamlearlybird` extension](https://marketplace.visualstudio.com/items?itemName=hackwaly.ocamlearlybird) in your installation of Visual Studio Code.
 To be able to use this extension, you additionally need to install `ocamlearlybird` on the opam switch you use for Goblint.
+Running:

+`make dev`

+will install `ocamlearlybird` along with some other useful development tools.
-To do this, run the following command in the `analyzer` directory:
+In case you do not want to install all of these and only want to install `ocamlearlybird` by itself, run the following command in the `analyzer` directory:

 `opam install earlybird`